sehnryr/web-s2-mini_projet-react_js/README.md

   <a href="//github.com/sehnryr/web-s2-mini_projet-react_js/issues"><img src="https://img.shields.io/github/issues-raw/sehnryr/web-s2-mini_projet-react_js"></a>
 </p>

-This is our second semester school project where we have to present a Javascript library.
+This is our second semester school project in which we have to present a Javascript library.
 Us will be presenting ReactJS, a JavaScript library for building user interfaces.

-It's quite the overengineered project because we could just do a PowerPoint.
-But we think it's better to practice the library by creating a website made with that same library and its environment to present the said library !
+It's quite an overengineered project because we could just do a PowerPoint.
+But we thought it was better to practice the library by creating a website made with that same library and its environment to present the said library !

 ## Table of Contents